makeusabrew/freezer/README.md

 ## Usage

+First of all, clone the repository and then run ```npm install``` in the root of the project.

-First of all, start up the freezer:
+Next, start up the freezer:

 ```coffee ./server/run.coffee```